-Of the eight Grantees included in this report, only one Grantee currently reports revenues from the SMART program as a result of the energy storage adder.
-This is a battery project co-located with a ground-mounted solar installation; the battery provides solar PV smoothing for the local grid and also achieves revenues through participation in the SMART program.
+Of the ten Grantees included in this report, two Grantees currently report revenues from the SMART program as a result of the energy storage adder.
+Both are battery projects co-located with solar installations (one ground-mounted and the other rooftop).
+One battery provides solar PV smoothing for the local grid, and both batteries achieve revenues through participation in the SMART program.
 The SMART program provides a fixed per kWh adder for the addition of energy storage, but the total SMART compensation rate varies with the net metering rate to provide an agreed upon total rate.
 Table 3-12 shows the summary of achieved SMART storage adder revenues.